ReVanced/revanced-helper/apis/websocket/docs/2_running_and_deploying.md

 -   The default configuration for the API
 -   Compiled source files of the API

-You'll need to also copy the `node_modules` directory dereferenced if you want to run the distribution files somewhere else.

 ## ✈️ Deploying

 To deploy the API, you'll need to: